This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 At room temperature, bulk fermentation will take approximately 1 hour and 15 minutes.
 However, by making the dough ahead, you can have Strawberry Donuts for breakfast the next day!
 Simply place the dough in a bowl and cover the bowl with plastic wrap.
 Pop it in the refrigerator overnight.
 You can keep it in the refrigerator for up to 24 hours.

-Allow the strawberry brioche dough to bulk ferment overnight in the refrigerator.
+Allow the strawberry brioche dough to bulk ferment for at least one hour until doubled in size.

 4. Prepare the Strawberry Cream Filling